thisisthedave/tasknotes/docs/settings.md

 # Settings

-TaskNotes provides a wide range of settings to customize its behavior and appearance.
+TaskNotes provides a variety of settings to customize its behavior and appearance.
 The settings are organized into several categories, each controlling a different aspect of the plugin.

 ## Task Defaults